 Our ambition is to become a trusted advisor and indispensable partner for our customers.
 We want to be an organisation that:

 - Is thought of positively by people who work for us and with us

 - Has a clear set of ethics and values that underpin everything we do.

 - Delivering on promises

 - Commercially sustainable

 - A dynamic and enjoyable workplace

-NEL CSU complies with the NHS England Modern Slavery Statement and anti-slavery programme.
+NEL CSU complies with the NHS England and NHS Improvement Modern Slavery Statement and anti-slavery programme.

 What we already do at NEL CSU

 - We confirm the identities of all new employees and their right to work in the United Kingdom, and pay all our employees above the National Living Wage